 (b) Post-Change in Control Transaction Continued Service Condition.
-In the event of a Change in Control Transaction that precedes the Performance & Service Period End Date where the acquiring, surviving or continuing entity assumes, continues or substitutes the Award on substantially the same terms and conditions as in effect prior to the Change in Control Transaction, with respect to any Participant who has not terminated in a Qualifying Termination prior to the Change in Control Transaction, the Participant must remain a Service Provider through the Performance & Service Period End Date in order for the Change in Control Transaction Determined Units to vest (the "Change in Control Transaction Continued Service Requirement"), and the Change in Control Transaction Determined Units (less any Performance Units that have previously vested upon Participant's becoming Retirement Eligible in accordance with Section 8(d)) shall vest upon, and Shares will be issued in settlement of such Change in Control Transaction Determined Units within 60 days following, the Performance & Service Period End Date.
-For the avoidance of doubt, in connection with any such assumption, continuation or substitution, the Change in Control Transaction Determined Units are automatically converted into a time-based vesting award and the Company CAGR performance goals shall no longer apply.
+In the event of a Change in Control Transaction that precedes the Performance & Service Period End Date where the acquiring, surviving or continuing entity assumes, continues or substitutes the Award on substantially the same terms and conditions as in effect prior to the Change in Control Transaction (other than the performance conditions originally applicable to the Award), Participant must remain a Service Provider through the Performance & Service Period End Date in order for the Change in Control Transaction Determined Units to vest (the "Change in Control Transaction Continued Service Requirement"), and the Change in Control Transaction Determined Units shall vest upon the Performance & Service Period End Date if Participant remains a Service Provider through such date.

-(c) Qualifying Termination Following a Change in Control Transaction.
-Notwithstanding the foregoing, if there is a Change in Control Transaction that precedes the Performance & Service Period End Date, then, subject to the Release Requirement, in the event of Participant's Qualifying Termination upon or following the Change in Control Transaction and prior to the Performance & Service Period End Date, the Change in Control Transaction Continued Service Requirement will be waived and the Change in Control Transaction Determined Units (less any Performance Units that previously have vested upon Participant's becoming Retirement Eligible in accordance with Section 8(d)) will immediately vest on the date of such termination.
-Except as provided under Section 8(f), Shares will be issued in settlement of the Change in Control Transaction Determined
+(c) Qualifying Termination Upon or Following a Change in Control Transaction.
+Notwithstanding the foregoing, if there is a Change in Control Transaction that precedes the Performance & Service Period End Date, then, subject to the Release Requirement, in the event of an Accounting Restatement.
+The application Participant's Qualifying Termination upon or following the Change in Control Transaction and prior to the Performance & Service Period End Date, the Change in Control Transaction Continued Service Requirement will be waived and the Change in Control Transaction Determined Units will immediately vest on the date of such termination.
+Any Performance Units that do not vest in connection with such Qualifying Termination will immediately terminate and be forfeited.